Kanyuchi/MCP_BUILD_PROTOCOL/pdf_analysis_mcp/README.md

 # PDF Analysis MCP Server

+Copyright (c) 2024 Kanyuchi.
+All rights reserved.
+This component is part of the MCP Build Protocol project and is licensed under the MIT License.

 A Model Context Protocol (MCP) server for analyzing PDF documents, extracting claims, and mapping relationships between authors' arguments across disciplines.
 Designed for thesis writing and literature review workflows.

 ## Features